Paysdesmerveilles/gissmo/docs/index.rst

 Description
 -----------

-GISSMO stands for *Gestion Informatisée pour le Suivi des Sites et du Matériel sismOlogique* (in french) which means that it's an electronic management system for simsologic stuff and places.
+GISSMO stands for *Gestion Informatisée pour le Suivi des Sites et du Matériel sismOlogique* (in french) which means that it's an electronic management system for sismologic stuff and places.

 You should be able to: